13 times supporters applauded the opposition: Ronaldo, Maradona…

 — Eleven Sports (@ElevenSports_UK) March 17, 2019

-Iniesta was applauded off the pitch at the Bernabeu after a sublime performance in 2015, but he receives applause from Barca’s Catalan rivals Espanyol every time he plays against them.
+Iniesta was applauded off the pitch at the Bernabeu after a sublime performance in 2015, but he received applause from Barca’s Catalan rivals Espanyol every time he played against them.

 Why?
 Not only did he score the goal which won Spain the World Cup in 2010, he dedicated it to former Espanyol player Dani Jarque, who had died of a heart attack when only 26.

-Despite the fierce rivalry, Espanyol fans still display their gratitude.
+Despite the fierce rivalry, Espanyol fans displayed their gratitude in every game until Iniesta left for Japan.